kairosdotapp/kairos/README.md

 I wrote this tool after looking at many other options and concluding there has to be a better way.
 Having recently switched to hledger command line accounting, this seemed like a logical step.
 It is simple, fast to run, and easy to customize.

+Even if you don't do hourly billing, there are many benefits to tracking how time is spent.
+If you don't measure it, it isn't easy to improve it -- this is especially important for time management.

 ## Features